Votive Red Mass

 Procession of Judges: The in-person component of our event will include the traditional procession of judges.
 We encourage any judge who wishes to participate to arrive with robes to Holy Name Cathedral at 5:00 p.m.

-In-Person Reception: We are happy to come together in person once again to celebrate our honorees and gather as a legal community!
+In-Person Reception: We are happy to come together in person to celebrate our honorees and gather as a legal community!
 More information about our reception will be provided soon.

 Parking: Complimentary parking will be available in the Holy Name Cathedral parking garage located at 14 W. Superior Street, between Dearborn ad State Street, and is located below the tall tower of the new One Chicago Square complex.
 Superior is a one-way street going Eastbound, you will need to be coming from the West to enter the Parking Garage.
 You will enter on the two-way driveway on Superior and turn left to proceed down the ramp.
 Our entrance gate will be directly in front of you.
 Just pull a parking ticket and park in any non-reserved open space on Lower Level One (LL1) or Lower Level Two (LL2).
 There will be no need to validate your parking ticket.
 The parking gates will be open upon the conclusion of both the Red Mass and the reception.